Riashat/drug_discovery/README.md

 ## Description of Model and Approach, with Experimental Results

-### Deep Bayesian Active Learning for Imbalanced and Samll Data Regime
+### Deep Bayesian Active Learning for Imbalanced and Small Data Regime
 ```
 python main_active_learning.py
 ```